[?] Subscribe To This Site

 Speaking again of re-using and recycling, why not make as much use as you can out of what is already around?
 Flowers anywhere can bring so many items to life, and there is no end to the imagination and creativity process with a multitude of natures-best-decorations.

 Personally, I like a rustic, old look.
 This really appeals to me, and everyone has their own tastes of course.
 And not all of us have certain objects in our yard to plunk flowers in.
-But again, some people do, and it's all about making use of something in existence.
+Some people do, and it's all about making use of something already in existence.

 It can be about simplicity to keep costs down if you want it to be.